Discover your destination: the most immersive journeys you can take with Anantara

 For many, travel is about more than simply chasing the sun or putting your feet up – it’s about jumping headlong into another world.
 It’s revelling in culture shock, discovering ancient history and being surprised along the way.
 That’s why we offer such a diverse range of holidays, to inspire even the most adventurous client.

 Anantara makes our job that little bit easier.
 Established in 2001, the hotel group has a range of luxury resorts dotting Asia, Africa and Europe.
-Whilst its properties are lovely to languish in, Anantara encourages intrepid travellers to venture outside of this literal comfort zone.
+Whilst its properties offer sumptuous hospitality, Anantara encourages intrepid travellers to venture outside of this literal comfort zone.
 It arranges expeditions to experience the sights and sounds of each destination – everything from helicopter fly-overs to off-road dune rides.
 Read on to discover our favourite Anantara journeys.

 The full moon dune drive – Anantara Qasr al Sarab Desert Resort, Abu Dhabi

 The Qasr al Sarab Desert Resort is an oasis in the middle of the desert.
 Not just any desert, either, but the largest continuous sand desert in the world – the Rub' al Khali.
 Whilst the endless, undulating dunes make a photogenic backdrop to your private villa, they’re more fun up close.
 Camel is the traditional mode of transport, but for a more high-octane and encompassing journey, how about a 4x4?
 You can hop in an adapted four-wheeler for a guided tour of this scenic landscape.
 As you carve across the dunes, an expert will teach you about the hardy flora and fauna that survive the extremes here.
 For a more atmospheric drive, take to the Rub' al Khali during a full moon; the mountains of sand look otherworldly in this half-light, whilst the firmament transforms into a blanket of stars.